 Rider has won conference championships in 1984, '86, '88, '89,'90,'91,'93,'94, '96, '97, '98, '99, 2000 and 2016 and finished runner-up in the CAA three times in the last nine years in the conference, including 2012-13, and was runner-up in the EWL in 2015.

-The pinnacle of Taylor's career, however, came in 1997, when the Broncs cracked the top ten in the national poll and were ranked seventh in the nation over the final five weeks of the season by the Amateur Wrestling News.
+The pinnacle of Taylor's career came in 1997, when the Broncs cracked the top ten in the national poll and were ranked seventh in the nation over the final five weeks of the season by the Amateur Wrestling News.

 In 1996 he escorted nine Broncs to the NCAA National Championships, where only perennial national champion Iowa had more with 10, and finished the dual meet season ranked 24th in the country.
 In 1993 his Broncs finished the dual meet season ranked 19th in the nation and finished 26th in Division I at the Nationals.

 In 1997, Taylor came home from Nationals with three All-Americans and added another in each of the next three seasons.

-To date 13 of Taylor's wrestlers have earned All-America honors, including two in the last six years.
+To date 13 of Taylor's wrestlers have earned All-America honors, including two in the last seven years.

 Taylor holds an honors degree in health and physical education from East Stroudsburg University, where he assisted the wrestling program for two years, and a master's degree in school administration and supervision from Rider.